 I've also traveled extensively throughout North America teaching and speaking to thousands.
 This experience helped me gain a ground floor and c-suite view of business operations in a variety of context.
 I could tell you some stories!

-As I was constantly exposed to a variety of business challenges large and small, three of the most significant observations were:
+As I was constantly exposed to a variety of business challenges large and small, here are five of the most significant observations:

 1).
 Very few businesses have a dependable way to confidently, consistently get needed results through people.

 2).
-Few leadership teams were cohesive and optimized in performance across an entire organization.
+Few leadership teams are cohesive and optimized in performance across an entire organization.

 3).
 The source for competent help with the "human" factor of an operation via human resources was consistently, sorely lacking (and I'm sad to say this since HR is my core professional industry).

 Important Note: In my early years, I assumed the human resource department (for the companies that had one) was competent in dealing with human behavior - the "human" in human resources - related to business operations.
 What I learned was that, in general, they were well versed in administration, rules, paperwork, etc... but knew very little if anything about leadership, management, talent management and lacked meaningful business acumen.

-As it relates to developing leaders & managers, most companies still do not have an approach or method that is simple, easy to understand and implement and provides consistent results month after month…something any business owner or leader can count on… one that would be in fact predictable.
+As it relates to developing leaders & managers, most companies still do not have an reliable approach or method that is simple, easy to understand and implement and provides consistent results month after month - one that could be predictable.

 Industries from which conventional approaches are derived such as talent management, human resources, leadership & management training, organizational design & development and change management are disjointed, haphazard, typically not business growth focused, lacks business acumen, provides no operational structure or support, inconsistent, lacks continuity, mostly ineffective and wastes a tremendous amount of time and money.